-Activists have become increasingly vocal against President Omar al-Bashir, underscoring perceived corruption, political impasse and a plethora of internal conflicts.
+Activists have become increasingly vocal against Bashir, underscoring perceived corruption, political impasse and a plethora of internal conflicts.

-Faced with these challenges, the Sudanese government found itself politically marginalised, Ghilan said.
+Faced with these challenges, the Sudanese government finds itself politically marginalised, Ghilan said.
 “The punishment is an attempt to give the regime legitimacy with the more conservative crowd.”

 “Historically, this sort of punishment was only implemented in cases where people didn’t just simply convert due to lack of conviction, but they would also join an opposing force,” Ghilan said.

 In this context, apostasy was tantamount to treason, according to Khaleel Mohammed, associate professor of religion at San Diego State University.